NicholasAli1/protein-sequence-embedding-analysis/README.md

 4. **Design guidance**: Embeddings can guide protein engineering by identifying favorable sequence regions

 5. **Transfer learning**: Pre-trained models generalize well to antibody-specific tasks

 ---

-## ❓ Frequently Asked Questions (FAQ)

-### General

-**Q: Which embedding model should I use?**

-A: For best accuracy, use **ESM-2 (650M)**.
-For fastest results, use **ProtBERT**.
-See [Model Selection](#model-selection) table for details.

-**Q: How many sequences do I need?**

-A: Minimum 50, recommended 100-500.
-More data = better models.
-With <50 sequences, predictions may be unreliable.

-**Q: Can I use this for non-antibody proteins?**

-A: Yes!
-The embeddings are trained on general proteins.
-Just ensure your labels (solubility, stability, etc.) are appropriate for your protein type.

-**Q: Do I need a GPU?**

-A: No, but highly recommended. **Mac users with Apple Silicon (M1/M2/M3)** automatically get 10-20x speedup using MPS. **Linux users** get 50x speedup with CUDA.
-Models can still train on CPU.

-**Q: Does this work on MacBook?**

-A: Yes! 🍎 **ESM-2 is fully optimized for Apple Silicon**.
-It automatically detects and uses MPS (Metal Performance Shaders) for GPU acceleration.
-Use `esm2_t12_35M_UR50D` for fastest results on MacBooks with limited memory, or `esm2_t33_650M_UR50D` for best accuracy.

-### Technical

-**Q: Why is UniRep skipped?**

-A: JAX version conflicts cause compatibility issues.
-The pipeline automatically uses ProtBERT/ESM-2 instead, which perform better anyway.

-**Q: Can I use my own pre-trained embeddings?**

-A: Yes!
-Load your embeddings as numpy arrays and pass them to the regression_model.py module.
-See [Customization](#customization).

-**Q: How do I handle sequences of different lengths?**

-A: Protein language models handle variable lengths automatically through padding/truncation.
-Max length is typically 512-1024 residues.

-**Q: Can I predict properties for sequences without training data?**

-A: Not directly - you need labeled training data.
-But you can use embeddings for clustering/similarity without labels.

-### Interpretation

-**Q: What does R² = 0.75 mean?**

-A: The model explains 75% of the variance in your data.
-Generally: >0.80 excellent, 0.60-0.80 good, 0.40-0.60 moderate, <0.40 poor.

-**Q: How reliable are the predictions?**

-A: Depends on R² score and dataset size.
-Always validate top candidates experimentally.
-Use predictions for screening, not as absolute truth.

-**Q: Why do different embedding types give different results?**

-A: Each model learns different representations.
-ESM-2 generally performs best, but sometimes ProtBERT or combined embeddings work better for specific metrics.

-### Advanced

-**Q: Can I combine this with experimental data?**

-A: Yes!
-Use embeddings as features alongside experimental descriptors (MW, pI, charge, etc.) in your regression models.

-**Q: How do I handle paired antibody chains?**

-A: Use `paired_chain_analysis.py` - it combines heavy and light chain embeddings and predicts pairing compatibility.

-**Q: Can I use AlphaFold structures directly?**

-A: Yes!
-The `alphafold_integration.py` module can load real AlphaFold predictions.
-Currently shows simulated data for demo purposes.

----